Aliikhatami94/fin-infra/.github/template-plans.md

    - Review svc-infra examples thoroughly
    - Document all reuse opportunities
    - Get approval for architectural decisions

+---

+## Comprehensive Scope Summary

+### What Makes This Template Comprehensive

+**This is NOT a minimal example**.
+This is a **DEFINITIVE REFERENCE IMPLEMENTATION** showing:

+1. **Complete Financial Stack**: Every single fin-infra capability (20+), not just a subset
+2. **Production Patterns**: Real provider integrations, not mocks
+3. **Best Practices**: Proper error handling, PII protection, compliance, observability
+4. **Integration Examples**: fin-infra + svc-infra + ai-infra working together seamlessly
+5. **Developer Experience**: One command setup, clear docs, helpful errors

+### Why This Scope Is Necessary

+**For Developers:**
+- Copy-paste starting point for ANY fintech application
+- Reference implementation for every capability
+- Production-ready patterns (not prototype code)
+- Clear examples of svc-infra and ai-infra integration

+**For fin-infra Project:**
+- Comprehensive test of all capabilities working together
+- Living documentation (code that runs and proves capabilities work)
+- Quality benchmark (if template works, fin-infra works)
+- Marketing showcase (demonstrate full power of fin-infra)

+**For Product Teams:**
+- Complete feature inventory (see everything fin-infra can do)
+- Use case examples (see how features combine)
+- Implementation estimates (see LOC and complexity)
+- Decision support (choose which capabilities to use)

+### Scope Boundaries

+**IN SCOPE (Comprehensive):**
+- ✅ ALL 20+ fin-infra capabilities demonstrated
+- ✅ Multiple providers per capability (where applicable)
+- ✅ Real provider connections (sandbox/test modes)
+- ✅ svc-infra backend integration (database, cache, jobs, observability)
+- ✅ ai-infra LLM integration (conversation, insights, advice)
+- ✅ Production patterns (error handling, PII protection, compliance)
+- ✅ Comprehensive documentation (3000+ lines)
+- ✅ Extensive testing (150+ tests)

+**OUT OF SCOPE (Not Needed):**
+- ❌ Production deployment config (Kubernetes, Docker Compose)
+- ❌ Frontend UI (this is backend-only template)
+- ❌ Advanced customization (keep it simple)
+- ❌ Every possible provider (show 1-2 per capability)
+- ❌ Production provider credentials (use sandbox/test modes)

+### Expected Impact

+**Time Saved**: Developers can start with this template instead of building from scratch
+- **Without template**: 4-6 weeks to wire all capabilities correctly
+- **With template**: 2-3 days to customize for specific use case
+- **Savings**: 80-90% reduction in setup time

+**Quality Improvement**: Template demonstrates correct patterns
+- PII protection by default (not afterthought)
+- Compliance tracking from day 1 (not retrofit)
+- Observability built-in (not added later)
+- Proper error handling throughout (not patches)

+**Feature Discovery**: Template shows what's possible
+- Developers discover capabilities they didn't know existed
+- Product teams see feature combinations
+- Sales teams have demo-ready showcase

+---

+## Final Note

+This template is **THE** reference implementation for fin-infra.
+When someone asks "How do I use fin-infra?", the answer is "Start with examples/".
+Every capability, every pattern, every integration is demonstrated here.

+**Quality bar**: If it's in this template, it's production-ready.
+No shortcuts, no TODOs, no half-implemented features.
+This is the standard.

 3. **Follow Workflow**: Research → Design → Implement → Tests → Verify → Docs
    - Do NOT skip research phase